muarshad01/LLM/Notes/lecture06_notes.md

 ## Application
 #### Classifier: Spam versus No-Spam
-* We cannot just use the pre-trained (foundational model) for this because we need to train-with-labeled-data to the pre-trained model.
+* We cannot just use the pre-trained (base/foundational model) for this because we need to train-with-labeled-data to the pre-trained model.
-* We need to use the foundational-model plus the additional specific-label dataset
+* We need to use the foundational-model plus(+) the additional specific-label dataset

 #### ChatBot: Answers queries
 * there is an instruction